.

 Note: When we mention God in our posts, we mean One True God, we call Allah in Islam, with no associates.
 Allah is the Sole Creator of all things, and that Allah is all-powerful and all-knowing.
 Allah has no offspring, no race, no gender, no body, and is unaffected by the characteristics of human life.

-You may visit our post: Collections of Hadiths of Prophet Muhammad ﷺ about Rewards for more Hadiths on specific subject of Rewards.
+Please refer to our reference page: Collection of Hadiths of Prophet Muhammad ﷺ about Saum - Fasting in Ramadan for more Hadiths on the subject

 Please share this page to your friends and family members through Facebook, WhatsApp or any means on social media so that they can also be benefited by it and better understand Islam and the Qur'ān - Insha Allah (Allah Willing) you shall be blessed with the best of both worlds.